 17th.: Forsake not thy Friends

-How often do the frustrations of life accumulate?
+How often do the frustrations of life weigh more and more upon us?

 Frustrations caused by coworkers, friends, family, spouses,